chiranjeevH/Data-Driven-Postdoctoral-Insights-Statistical-Analysis-and-Predictive-Modeling/README.md

-# University of Pittsburgh - PostDoc Researchers Success Impact Analysis based on Diffrent Metrics
+# Researchers Success Impact Analysis based on Diffrent Metrics

 Brief description of your project.